We’re grateful for you.

 Q: How is the Camp food?

 A: We have a full time food service director and kitchen staff cooking for our groups and campers.
 Menus are planned to be nutritious and tasty for children.
-There are options for special menu needs.
-Any special requests of a medical concern must be noted on the health form.
+We offer alternatives for a range of dietary and medical needs to ensure everybody is taken care of and fed.
+Please note any dietary concerns, allergies or medical concerns on your campers’ health form prior to attending camp

 Q: How many counselors are in the cabins?